Why Do You Wake Up Around 3 AM Every Night?

 Understanding why this occurs can help treat this problem so you can catch a good night’s sleep.
 Here are some possible reasons for this habit!
 Let’s have a look!

-Reasons for disturbed sleep while sleeping at night
+Reasons for disturbed sleep while sleeping at middle of the night / mostly waking up at 3am

 1. Excessive Stress

-If getting up at 3 am is a new occurrence for you, the reason may be stress.
+If waking up at 3am is a new occurrence for you, the reason may be stress.
 When your body is under excessive stress, the sympathetic nervous system is activated, which may jolt you awake.
 You experience increased heart rate and blood pressure, which prevents you from falling back asleep.

 The stress could be due to job pressure, health problems, or dwindling finances.
 Making lifestyle changes or opting for therapy may help in this condition.